 Indeed, though no one can predict with any certainty how EAIs will or will not be restricted from a technical perspective ten or twenty years from now, the operational parameters of current AI systems are undoubtably limited.
 Moreover, developing AI technology which allows for increasingly autonomous robots will remain surrounded in controversy due, not least, to concerns regarding their (un)predictability.
 In stark contrast however, the EAIs envisaged by the present authors are infinitely more capable.
 Indeed, the present authors uncompromisingly support the notion that at some yet to be determined point in future, EAIs will be delegated the authority to select a particular course of action from a (potentially infinite) number of alternative choices—and will do so without human supervision and/or the possibility of immediate human intervention.

-As is true of many of the discussions in this realm (including, for example, those which have regard for AWS, the reader may be required to take a small, conceptual “leap of faith”.
+As is true of many of the discussions in this realm (including, for example, those which have regard for AWS), the reader may be required to take a small, conceptual “leap of faith”.
 There is no doubt, however, that EAI technology will become increasingly mobile in nature, and much more varied in application.
 Indeed, one of the most widely touted and “upwardly mobile” EAIs of the present day is Boston Dynamics’ “Spot”.
 If the reader has somehow managed to evade an introduction thus far, Spot is a quadruped EAI with a robotic arm where one might expect to find a neck and head.
 This gives Spot an appearance that is (somewhat) similar to a large dog – which, a number of critics find disturbing regardless of the fact that Spot is very clearly not sentient.
 Spot’s manufacturers claim it is “an agile mobile robot at navigates terrain with unprecedented mobility”.
-Indeed, they identify that the EAI is already capable of autonomously conducting various missions, including search and alert in hazardous environments and disaster areas, telemedicine missions (including virtual consultations).
-Spot can even act as an “entertainer” or performance artist, and has, for example, recently been seen expertly mimicking the dance moves of the Rolling Stones’ Mick Jagger nearly 2.5 million times.
+Indeed, they identify that the EAI is already capable of autonomously conducting various missions, including, search and alert in hazardous environments and disaster areas, telemedicine missions (including virtual consultations).
+Spot can even act as an “entertainer” or performance artist, and has, for example, recently been watched on video nearly 2.5 million times, expertly mimicking the dance moves of the Rolling Stones’ Mick Jagger.
 Just a short while ago, however, early versions of Spot were criticized as being clumsy and overly simplistic.
-The point is, robotics and AI technology moving forward at unprecedented speed—and there is simply no doubt that Spot (and its humanoid compatriot “Atlas”), are merely at the very tip of a much larger iceberg.
+The point is, robotics and AI technology are moving forward at unprecedented speed—and there is simply no doubt that Spot (and its humanoid compatriot “Atlas”), are merely at the very tip of a much larger iceberg.

 The authors adopt a multi-faceted approach to the following analysis, and fully recognize that this may add an element of complexity that would not be present if the dialogue was divided into two or more volumes.
 For example, much of this analysis could be used merely to support a narrower argument highlighting the fact that the introduction of advanced AI systems may require a recalibration of ad bellum necessity only in regard of self-defensive actions which are “compatible” with Article 51 UN Charter.
-However, if such an approach was adopted, the examination would have no regard to the authors’ central and indeed foundational assertion that influence communications are already being deployed as a form of ongoing self-defense, and moreover, that algorithms already significantly impact upon how such influence is exerted.
+However, if such an approach was adopted, the examination would have no regard to the authors’ central and indeed foundational assertion that influence communications are already being deployed as a form of ongoing self-defense and, moreover, that algorithms already significantly impact how such influence is exerted.